knutankv/koma/README.rst

     koma.function_name

-E.g., to use the function :file:`covssi.m` located at .../+koma/+oma/ the following syntax is applied:
+E.g., to use the function `covssi.m` located at .../+koma/+oma/ the following syntax is applied:

 .. code-block:: matlab